St Patrick's Roman Catholic Cemetery: History

 It was opened in 1868 in response to the growing demand arising from population growth for consecrated burial space by the Catholic community in East London.
 It is one of only two Roman Catholic cemeteries in London (the other being a sister cemetery in West London, St Mary's Catholic Cemetery, Kensal Green).

 The population of London grew and grew during the 19th century, as did the city's physical footprint.
 Places that were once small villages surrounded by fields were swallowed up by the growing metropolis, with rows of terraced homes replacing the open spaces.
-Some of these Victorian homes can be seen in the streets around St Patrick's cemetery – both Leyton and Leytonstone were among those places that grew up as suburbs after the arrival of the railways made it easier for people to commute into central London for work.
+Some of these Victorian homes can be seen in the streets around St Patrick's cemetery – both Leyton and Leytonstone were among those places, that grew up as suburbs after the arrival of the railways made it easier for people to commute into central London for work.
 Nearby Hackney saw its population rise from 38,000 in 1861 to a staggering 125,000 only ten years later.
 It catered for the sizeable Irish and Italian communities who lived in London in the 19th century and their descendants, as well as Catholics from other parts of Britain who moved to London to seek work.

+There is a section for graves of Lithuanians.

 The cemetery buildings, including its yellow brick Gothic mortuary chapel, were designed by the Roman Catholic architect Samuel J Nicholl.
 By the early 1980s 168,000 burials are recorded as having taken place at St Patrick's.